victorbiga/engineering-management/README.md

 * [Robustness principle](https://en.wikipedia.org/wiki/Robustness_principle): "be conservative in what you do, be liberal in what you accept from others" (Wikipedia).
 * [Sayre's law](https://en.wikipedia.org/wiki/Sayre%27s_law): "in any dispute the intensity of feeling is inversely proportional to the value of the issues at stake" (Wikipedia).
 * [Sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_costs#Loss_aversion_and_the_sunk_cost_fallacy): "people justify increased investment of money, time, lives, etc. in a decision, based on the cumulative prior investment" (Wikipedia)
+* [Task relevant maturity](https://getlighthouse.com/blog/management-concept/): "How often you monitor should not be based on what you believe your subordinate can do in general, but on his experience with a specific task and his prior performance with it – his task relevant maturity… as the subordinate’s work improves over time, you should respond with a corresponding reduction in the intensity of the monitoring."
+(Intel CEO Andy Grove).
 * [Tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons): "a situation within a shared-resource system where individual users acting independently and rationally according to their own self-interest behave contrary to the common good of all users by depleting that resource."
 * [Volunteer's Dilemma](https://en.wikipedia.org/wiki/Volunteer%27s_dilemma): "a situation in which each of X players faces the decision of either making a small sacrifice from which all will benefit, or freeriding."